royalpk/CS552_Operating_Systems/multithreaded-mergesort/README.md

 lab.h ->updated with new function protypes created for parallel mergesort implementation

-mytest.c ->updated with parallel_mergesort call commenting serial_mergesort.
+mytest.c ->updated with parallel_mergesort call to make sure it include timing results for both the serial and parallel versions of merge sort.

 runval.sh -> check valgrind test.